Dorothy Byrne: Career

-In a statement in December 2008, Byrne defended Channel 4's invitation to Mahmoud Ahmadinejad, the Iranian President, to deliver the channel's "alternative Christmas message": "As the leader of one of the most powerful states in the Middle East, President Ahmadinejad's views are enormously influential. ... we are offering our viewers an insight into an alternative world view".
-Israel's ambassador to Great Britain, Ron Prosor, said: "In Iran, converts to Christianity face the death penalty.
+In December 2008, Byrne defended Channel 4's invitation to Mahmoud Ahmadinejad, the Iranian President, to deliver the channel's "alternative Christmas message": "As the leader of one of the most powerful states in the Middle East, President Ahmadinejad's views are enormously influential. ... we are offering our viewers an insight into an alternative world view".
+The Israeli Ambassador to the UK, Ron Prosor, said: "In Iran, converts to Christianity face the death penalty.
 It is perverse that this despot is allowed to speculate on the views of Jesus, while his government leads Christ's followers to the gallows."